yash-tw103/Social-User-Platform/README.md

  - Updating User Profile

 # more Complex Features to add
- Adding a payment option for the user for taking Subscriptions forthe premium posts etc.
+ Adding a payment option for the user for taking Subscriptions for the premium posts etc.